|Character of INFRA|

 Jeff Walter was a wealthy entrepreneur who was responsible for rebuilding most of Stalburg's infrastructure.
 He is the founder of his own company, Walter Corporation, and his character is pivotal in the events prior to INFRA.

 Jeff Walter was born in Stalburg in 1922.
-After Stalburg's destruction from multiple bombings during World War II, Jeff Walter saw potential in the city and was determined to bring it back to it's former glory.
-He founded his own construction company, the Walter Corporation, Walter hired the city's unemployed and homeless to build entire districts along with affordable housing, huge factories, hundreds of kilometers of road and other vital infrastructure.
+After Stalburg's destruction from multiple bombings during World War II, Walter saw potential in the city and was determined to bring it back to it's former glory.
+He founded his own construction company, the Walter Corporation, and hired the city's unemployed and homeless to build entire districts along with affordable housing, huge factories, hundreds of kilometers of road and other vital infrastructure.
 Walter practically rebuilt the whole city from next to nothing.
 For his benevolent deeds, he was idolized and well known for his achievements.
 It was thanks to him, Stalburg's future seemed bright as ever.

 Sometime in the early 1970s, Stalburg Nuclear Weapons, a secretive military organization with corrupt leaders, saw Jeff Walter and his corporation as a means to fund the development and sale of nuclear, as well as biological weapons.
 S.N.W. manipulated Walter into handing over control of his company under the guise of creating weapons for the security of Stalburg's future.

-The Walter Corporation, under control of S.N.W, bankrupted many companies critical to Stalburg's economy and infrastructure, causing unemployment rates to skyrocket and leaving the maintenance of many key structures unattended.
-Walter became aware of these events, and went into hiding to find a way to reveal the conspiracy, vanishing to the public eye.
-Out of luck, he managed to meet Xeander Berg, the lead scientist who escaped from a bunker for developing S.N.W's nuclear weapons and co-founder of the Bergmann Group.
-Berg proved to be more than an asset, and revealed to Walter what was going on inside the bunker, as well as write a list of names of key operatives in the S.N.W project.
-To publicize this, Walter arranged a meeting with Max Koller, a police officer in charge of investigating Walter's disappearance.
+The Walter Corporation, under control of S.N.W, bankrupted many companies critical to Stalburg's economy and infrastructure, causing unemployment rates to skyrocket, and leaving the maintenance of many key structures unattended.
+Walter soon became aware of these events, and went into hiding to find a way to reveal the conspiracy, vanishing to the public eye.
+Out of luck, he managed to meet Xeander Berg, the lead scientist in S.N.W.'s bunker and co-founder of the Bergmann Group.
+Berg proved to be more than an asset, and revealed to Walter what was going on inside the bunker, as well as help provide a list of names of key operatives in the S.N.W project.
+To publicize this information, Walter arranged a private meeting with Max Koller, the police officer in charge of investigating Walter's disappearance.
 Their subsequent meeting and interviews however, were interrupted by Alex Hartman, whose misguided crusade against Walter resulted in Walter's death.